What Is the Difference Between Business Litigation vs. Commercial Litigation?

 This article will explain some common issues in business litigation and when it’s a good idea to speak with an experienced business litigation lawyer about your case.

 Is There a Difference Between Commercial Litigation and Business Litigation?

 “Business litigation” and “commercial litigation” are often used interchangeably.
 They are both types of civil litigation involving businesses, and business litigation lawyers may handle issues in both areas.

 Despite the similarity, there are some differences between them.

 In general, business litigation involves legal issues that are more internal to the business and its operations.
-Employment law disputes, compliance with federal and state regulations, and shareholder disputes are examples of business litigation issues.
+Examples of business litigation issues incude:

 Commercial litigation focuses more on a business’s transactions or relationships with other companies or customers.
-Issues such as contract disputes or sale of goods might be involved in commercial litigation.
+Issues include:

 An experienced business litigation attorney will understand the state and federal laws that apply to your legal dispute and whether it’s technically a business or commercial litigation issue.

 What Are Some of the Most Common Types of Business Litigation?

 Business litigation law touches on many different areas of law and includes “a very wide range of litigation involving businesses,” says Fink.